Health and Safety: Workers

 A review conducted by an expert panel led by Dr. Paolo Boffetta of Mount Sinai School of Medicine and formerly of the International Agency for Research on Cancer is especially noteworthy.
 The review panel’s results, published in 2009 in the Journal of Occupational and Environmental Medicine, concluded that the available data “does not support a causal relationship between styrene exposure and any type of human cancer.”
 Source

-Other similar findings have also been also published, including research done by the University of Alabama’s School of Public Health.
-Source Furthermore, scientific results show that there is no correlation between exposure to styrene and endocrine system disruption or developmental or reproductive toxicity.
+Additional research has also been published, including a 2013 update of a study of workers in the reinforced plastics and composites industry that found no increase in styrene-related deaths for any cause of death and a study with similar findings by the University of Alabama’s School of Public Health.
+Sources Furthermore, scientific results show that there is no correlation between exposure to styrene and endocrine system disruption or developmental or reproductive toxicity.
 Exposure does not show any harm to birth rates or the health of newborn babies.
 Sources

 Studies have shown that long-term exposure at levels above 30 parts per million has been identified as possibly contributing to hearing loss.
 Source